mtitinger/zz_doc/04_cybersecurity/SEPASSRFNT-46-cybersecurity.md

 #### Ranking (DREAD)

+For simplicity, we assume the following mitigations are already taken into account:
-* For simplicity, we assume users and groups are enforced, as in section "Users and Groups", we also assume that unused network protocols are filtered out using netfilter/iptables.
+* Users and Groups are enforced, as in section "Users and Groups"
+* Network protocols are filtered out using netfilter/iptables, blocking unused ones.

 | Attack ID | **D**amage potential | **R**eproducibility | **E**xploitation (skill needed) | **A**ffected user | **D**iscoverability | |